-PROBATION PAROLE 1 Finding that conduct presents a substantial threat to public safety which cannot be addressed through behavior modification sanctions.
-Substantial threats to public safety examples include: A. "Per Se" Violations: e.g. dangerous weapons, fleeing via high speed chase, violent arrest behavior, new person crime allegations; or B. "Crime of Commitment Dependent" Violations: e.g. sex offender in cycle, repeat DUI violations, person crime absconder.
-2 Jurisdiction over new criminal conviction with new guideline recommendations from Forms 1-6 attached.
-3 Finding that execution of sentence previously imposed is warranted pursuant to §77-18-1(12)(e)(iii)(B).
-Revocation of parole for lying or engaging in criminal conduct prior to parole pursuant to §77-27-10(1)(b), including when offender engaged in criminal conduct prior to release and BOPP was unaware of conduct at the time it made decision to release; or offender lied prior to 3 release and that lie led to BOPP decision to release.
-Guilty and Mentally III compliance pursuant to §77-16a-205, including when the BOPP is required by statute to conduct a formal review of an offender who plead guilty and mentally ill before considering release.
+PROBATION PAROLE 1 violent arrest behavior, new per wa B. "Crime of Commitment Depende repeat DUI violations, person crime negatively impacts a criminoger behavior modification sanctions.
+1 2 Jurisdiction over new criminal conviction w Forms 1-3 2 3 Finding that execution of sentence previously imposed is warranted pursuant to 77-18-1(12)(e)(iii)(B).
+Revocation of parole for lying or engaging in criminal conduct prior to parole pursuant to 77-27-10(1)(b), including when offender engaged in criminal conduct prior to release and BOPP was unaware of conduct at the time it made decision to release; or offender lied prior to release and that lie led to BOPP decision to release.
+3 Guilty and Mentally III compliance pursuant to 77-16a-205, including when the BOPP is required by statute to conduct a formal review of an offender who plead guilty and mentally ill before considering release.
 The time required to conduct this review could exceed the caps.
 4 Parole Violation Hearing continued pursuant to Admin.
 Rule R671-204, including when new charges are pending; an evidentiary hearing is required; competency or mental illness needs of the offender; to allow victim participation; or offender requests continuance.
-5 Rescission pursuant to Administrative Rule R671-310, including when the BOPP decides to rescind a parole date that was previously granted because offender engaged in major misconduct in prison or was convicted of further criminal conduct.
+5 Rev. 03 3/2020 Rescission pursuant to Administrative Rule R671-310, including when the BOPP decides to rescind a parole date that was previously granted because offender engaged in major misconduct in prison or was convicted of further criminal conduct.
 6